feder-lang/feder-ref/src/introduction.md

 # Introduction

 Feder is an imperative programming language, which focuses on runtime speed, simple, yet powerful design and more reliable programs.
-As such, Feder uses
+As such, Feder features

-- Garbage collection
+- Garbage collection: Don't care about memory-management
-- No null pointers
+- No null pointers: Prevent typical errors from languages like C, C++, Java
-- Tuples & tuple-based enumerations
+- Tuples & tuple-based enumerations: Functions can return several objects, no need for a custom class or state-bound objects
 - Templates
 - Parts from functional programming
+- Parts from object-oriented languages
+- Ensurance (Contracts): Compile-time runtime-exceptions

 ## Target audience